OceanOutcomes/ocean-outcomes/what-we-do/our-partners/index.md

 ----
 <img align="left" src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/FF-supporter-logo.png"><h4>Fish Forward</h4>

-Fish Forward was created by a partnership of provincial, federal and international organizations to secure a sustainable future for Manitoba’s fisheries and ensure that local, sustainable fish is promoted, sold and celebrated by local businesses.
-Fish Forward invites anyone to get involved at any level, whether it means making a better choice in the grocery store or at a restaurant, choosing to pursue certification or simply searching out information on sustainable fishing.
-Fish Forward believes we all have a role to play in ensuring the sustainability of our fisheries. <a href="https://fishforward.ca/who-we-are/" target="_blank">https://fishforward.ca/who-we-are</a>
+Ocean Outcomes is an official Supporter of Fish Forward, which was created by a partnership of provincial, federal and international organizations to secure a sustainable future for Manitoba’s fisheries and ensure that local, sustainable fish is promoted, sold and celebrated by local businesses.
+As a Supporter, O2 has worked on fisheries in the Manitoba region and contributed to Fish Forward’s shared mission. <a href="https://fishforward.ca/" target="_blank">www.fishforward.ca/</a>

 ----
 <img align="left" src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/partners/gggi-logo-partners.png"><h4>Global Ghost Gear Initiative</h4>